mhedgpeth/mhedgpeth.github.io/_drafts/2017-05-12-cookbook-pipeline-with-jenkinsfile.md

 You'll also notice that the `Jenkinsfile` has a lot of `try/catch` logic in it.
 This is so the `Jenkinsfile` can notify the pull request verifier that a build failed, and that message will show up inside of the pull request.
 So you get some complexity here, but great benefit with having nice integration with your pull request workflow.

 Once pull requests are solid, it's now time to lock down your master branch.
 Don't let a lot of people commit directly to it; instead have them submit pull requests.
-This follows the normal open source model that products like Chef use, and you'll find that it works.
+This follows the normal open source model that products like Chef use, and you'll find that it works very well.

 # Conclusion

 With a solid cookbook build in place and a CI process, things start to get regularly tested and quality goes up.
 I had to be persuaded by my colleagues to go the pull request verifier route, but now that I have, I see what they were trying to tell me: pull requests get tested, master is solid, and your speed of delivery goes up.
 Maybe one day the Jenkins blue ocean project will catch up to Bitbucket integration, but until then, this works pretty nice for us.

+I'd like to also thank and credit my colleagues John Kerry and Richard Godbee for leading me in this direction.
+They spent a ton of time helping me understand how to make a good workflow in Jenkins, and the outline above would not be possible if it weren't for their help.